abisop/nuttx-docs/en/faq/index.md

         NSH Library --->
             [ ] Have architecture-specific initialization

-### Why isn't /dev/ttySx created when using USB Console even when UART is enabled?
+### Why isn\'t /dev/ttySx created when using USB Console even when UART is enabled?

-If you don't use serial console then /dev/ttyS0 will not be created, even if you enable the UART peripheral at "System Type".
+If you don\'t use serial console then /dev/ttyS0 will not be created, even if you enable the UART peripheral at \"System Type\".

 You can fix it enabling the Serial Upper-Half Driver: